integrations/terraform-provider-github/website/docs/d/app_token.html.markdown

 * `pem_file` - (Required) This is the contents of the GitHub App private key PEM file.

-* `base_url` - (Optional) This is the target GitHub base API endpoint.
-Providing a value is a requirement when working with GitHub Enterprise.

 ## Attribute Reference

 The following additional attributes are exported: